-All of this brings us to the last piece of the puzzle to bridge the two topics of developmental biology and “gender” (and they are separate, if related topics.
-I don’t think anything gives me a migraine faster than the phrase “biological gender,” which to me sounds as contradictory as “dry water” when used to refer to someone’s sex assignment at birth.)
-The scientific consensus has produced a lot of patchwork speculation on why someone might have gender dysphoria, so anybody who claims they know absolutely why is definitely talking out of their rear end.
+All of this brings us to the last piece of the puzzle to bridge the two topics of developmental biology and “gender.”
+The scientific consensus has produced a lot of patchwork speculation on why someone might have gender dysphoria (which I stress again means in this context, “A deep sense of unease caused by the private and involuntary response to the characteristics by which one is sorted into male or female”), so anybody who claims they know absolutely why is definitely talking out of their rear end.
 But we do have some answers.

 Milton Diamond stitched together data from dozens twin studies and found that monozygotic twins had a ~33% chance of both being trans if at least one sibling is trans.
 This pattern was not corroborated in dizygotic twins, non-twin siblings, offspring, or parents, though the precise strength of the comparison is still difficult to make because of the sample size.
 This certainly gives some credence to the hypothesis of gender variance being linked to some kind of physical event, or series of events.
 I stress again we are far from being able to explain this in detail, but this does at least give us a stepping stone from physiology to psychology (a distinction which is itself a map!), if not the complete staircase.